LucasNobrega/ParticleExplosion/README.md

 # ParticleExplosion
-Graphical C++ 11 application using SDL.
+Command line C++ 11 application using SDL.
 This application was based on [John Purcell's implementation](https://github.com/caveofprogramming).

 ## The application
-This is a simple graphical application that simulates a particle explosion.
+This is a simple command line application that simulates a particle explosion.
 Each particle has a different speed and curl.
 The colors of the particle are all the same and changes over time following a sinusoidal function on each component of the RGB spectrum.

 ## Parameters
 The application let's you change a series of parameters.
 They are: